-Flood Zone Data CFRAM (verified by a site visit) 11000 Zone Data Critati (Verifica by a site visit) Historic Flooding This area was reported to have flooded during the 2008 event.
+Flood Zone Data CFRAM (verified by a site visit) Historic Flooding This area was reported to have flooded during the 2008 event.

 Comment The River Arra meanders in a south easterly direction.
 CFRAM flood zones show existing residential, open space and recreation and utilities lands within flood zone A and B. Climate Change Low sensitivity to climate change.
-Conclusion The Justification Test for existing residential (see Appendix A.5.1) is passed on the basis that development is; • Limited to extensions, renovations and change of use. • Bedrooms should be located in the upstairs of two-story buildings when extending existing property. • Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. • An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix A.5.1.
-The Justification Test has been applied and passed for Enterprise and Employment lands (see Appendix A.5.2).
-Any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: • FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; • Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; • Any development shall also be required to be built in accordance with LDP SuDS Policies and Objectives.
+Conclusion Risk to existing residential lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and according to the recommendations contained in Section 7 and on the basis that development is; The Justification Test for existing residential (see Appendix A.5.1) is passed on the basis that development is; • Limited to extensions, renovations and change of use. • Bedrooms should be located in the upstairs of two-story buildings when extending existing property. • Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. • An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix A.5.1.
+Risk to Enterprise and Employment lands can be managed by following the sequential approach and avoiding less or highly vulnerable development in Flood Zone A or B and according to the recommendations contained in Section 7 and on the basis that; The Justification Test has been applied and passed for Enterprise and Employment lands (see Appendix A.5.2).
+Any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: • An FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; • Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; • Any development shall also be required to be built in accordance with LCCC SuDS Policy.
 Elsewhere in the area, risk can be managed in line with approved Policy and the guidance provided Section 7 of this SFRA.